If you've ever worked a desk job, you're well aware that after a week of staring at your computer, you can't wait for the excitement of a fun weekend.

 - You're given a choice: In some careers, employees may feel like they're being held prisoner at their desk.
 Even if they know they're not doing their best work because of a lack of inspiration, they have no choice but to stick to their normal grind.
 When the company you work for utilizes an agile office layout, you're afforded the choice of where and how you work each day.
 This freedom and flexibility leads to higher workplace satisfaction.

 - Agile offices keep you free from distractions: Does Jill insist on telling you about her wild and crazy weekend every Monday?
 Or does the sound of the squeaky front door consistently distract you?
-If you find yourself easily interrupted at work, an agile office workspace is a great option for your company.
+If you find yourself easily interrupted at work, an agile workspace is a great option for your company.
 The insulated walls of small, separate work spaces create a fantastic noise blocking barrier so that you are free from the distractions that plague you at your desk.

 - You can make phone calls whenever you need to: Are you waiting to hear back from the doctor about an important appointment?
 Do you have to schedule your car inspection this week?
-When you work in an agile workspace, you'll be able to make calls whenever you need to, since you can easily visit one of the designated quiet zones.
-Private areas in an agile workspace offer a quiet, acoustic place to make personal phone calls at the office without going outside or into less appealing areas, such as the bathroom.
+When you work in an agile office you'll be able to make calls whenever you need to, since you can easily visit one of the designated quiet zones.
+Private areas in an agile workspace offer a peaceful , acoustic place to make personal phone calls at the office without going outside or into less appealing areas, such as the bathroom.

 Agile workspace design ideas and agile office furniture